Sinus Tachycardia

 Defining Characteristic of Sinus Tachycardia in Lead II

-- Rate: > 99 | R-R Intervals shorter than 0.60sec (15mm) [3 large boxes].
+- RR Intervals less than 0.60sec (15mm) [3 large boxes] in duration.

 Extremely Fast Rates of Sinus Tachycardia